 The Plan – Map It or Scrap It

-Another Primer article, Map It or Scrap It: The Real Secret to Success, succinctly lays out the case for plotting out the actual steps that it will take you to achieve your goals.
+Another Primer article, 50 Short-Term Goal Examples You Can Actually Commit To That Will Change Your Life, succinctly lays out the case for plotting out the actual steps that it will take you to achieve your goals.
 When it comes to doing actual hard work, that element becomes even more important.
 There are many reasons for this, but chief among them are (1) the need to break the hard work down into actionable steps and (2) the need to enroll all stakeholders in your venture.

 When you think about your big goals, you tend to think of them in terms of a lifetime.
 But when you do hard work, you go day by day.
 Establishing a plan lets you take the big goal of “What do I want to do with my life?” and break it down into “What do I need to do over the next five years?” and then “What do I need to do this year?” and then “What do I need to do this week?” and then “What do I need to do today?” and then finally “What do I need to do right now?”